wildlifeevoeco/FriendsBecauseOfFoes/NOTES.md

 relationship between risk and social, open > forest eg

-confounrding habitat variables
+confounding habitat variables
-where higher predation risk in a certain habitat
+where higher depredation risk in a certain habitat
 and sociality in habitats